 How does Local 46 work compare to Local 48 in Portland?

 Local 48 Portland is the most common travel destination for Local 46 journeymen during slow Seattle stretches and vice versa.
 The two Locals share the Pacific Northwest construction market, with significant overlap in major project work (data centers in Hillsboro, Boardman, and Quincy; Intel Hillsboro fab expansion).
-Local 48 wages run a few dollars per hour below Local 46 but the work mix and culture are closely related.
+The work mix and culture are closely related; consult each Local's published wage sheet for the current rate, as the two scales move on separate bargaining cycles.

 How long is the IBEW Local 46 apprenticeship?

-Five years (8,000 hours OJT plus required related instruction through the Puget Sound Electrical Joint Apprenticeship and Training Committee).
-Apprentices progress through pay percentages typically starting at approximately 45 percent of journeyman in year one and rising to approximately 85-90 percent by year five.
+About five years (8,000 hours OJT plus required related instruction through the Puget Sound Electrical Joint Apprenticeship and Training Committee).
+The Local 46 wage sheet sets six apprentice periods of 1,000 to 1,500 hours each, progressing from 42 percent of the journeyman wage in the first period ($31.47/hr) to 85 percent in the sixth ($63.70/hr).
 The application is competitive and runs through a posted window each year.

 How do I get into IBEW Local 46?